TI-Toolkit/tokens-wiki/tokens/dayOfWk(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>catalog</kbd>, `dayOfWk(`, `1:Sunday`, `2:Monday`, `3:Tuesday...`
 <hr>

-`dayOfWk(` returns an integer from 1 to 7, each representing a separate day of the week.
+<tt>dayOfWk(<em>year</em>,<em>month</em>,<em>day</em>)</tt> returns an integer from 1 to 7, each representing a separate day of the week.
 1 represents Sunday, 2 represents Monday, and so on, with 7 representing Saturday.
 The date format is different than the normal American format (month/day/year), so be careful to put the arguments in the right order.
 You can remember this by thinking of the descending lengths of time in each of the arguments.

 ```ti-basic
 :dayOfWk(2007,12,30)